nvdaaddons/AddonTemplate/readme.md

 .pre-commit-config.yaml
 ```
 4. Create an `addon` folder inside your new folder.
 You will put your code in the usual folders for NVDA extensions, under the `addon` folder.
 For instance: `globalPlugins`, `synthDrivers`, etc.
 5. In the `buildVars.py` file, change variable `addon_info` with your add-on's information (name, summary, description, version, author, url, source url, license, and license URL).
+Also, be sure to carefully set the paths contained in the other variables in that file.
 6. Gettext translations must be placed into `addon\locale\<lang>/LC_MESSAGES\nvda.po`.

 #### Add-on manifest specification